chonalchendo/football-data-extractor/README.md

 # Football Data Extractor

 This project aims to provide the functionality to extract football data from various public resources and file to a users local project file system.
-This project is the provides the code to extract data for the [Football Data Warehouse](https://github.com/chonalchendo/football-data-warehouse) project which aims to provide a comprehensive data warehouse for football data.
+This project provides the code to extract data for the [Football Data Warehouse](https://github.com/chonalchendo/football-data-warehouse) project which aims to provide a comprehensive data warehouse for football data.

 Currently, there is functionality to extract data from two sources: